-Have you recently bought an old house with windows that need replacement, or are you looking to upgrade your windows at home?
+Have you recently bought an old house with windows that need replacing, or are you looking to upgrade your windows at home?
 Either way, buying new windows for your property is a challenge.
 They’re inevitably an investment, and many factors are affecting the prices of your new windows, such as styles and materials used.
 This makes finding the right windows at the best price rather tricky.

 However, investing in good windows is worthwhile in the long term.
-High-performance windows can not only significantly improve the energy-efficiency of your property but also increase its value, making it more attractive to potential buyers.
+High-performance windows can not only significantly improve the energy efficiency of your property but also increase its value, making it more attractive to potential buyers.

 So, the question is: how do we reduce the cost of new windows whilst maximising the quality we'll be getting?
 We’re here to answer this question.
 Read on and we’ll show you how to slash the cost of new windows whilst making sure they're great additions to your home.

 Before looking into how we can lower the cost of new windows, let’s have a look at the average cost of new windows in the UK so that you can have a brief idea about how to set your budget.
 After doing some research, we’ve found out that a double glazed uPVC window with the dimensions of 60 x 90 cm has an average price range of £250-400.
 As for a double glazed timber window with the same dimensions, its average price range is £850-1,000.